spdx/spdx-spec/chapters/file-information.md

 ### 8.12.1 Description

-This field provides a place for the SPDX Document creator to record any general comments about the file.
+This field provides a place for the SPDX document creator to record any general comments about the file.
 The metadata for the file comment field is shown in Table 47.

 Table 47 — Metadata for the file comment field